Ellesmere Island: Earth's magnetism

 In 2015, the Earth's geomagnetic north pole was located at approximately 80.37°N 72.62°W, on Ellesmere Island.
 It is forecast to remain on Ellesmere Island in 2020, shifting to 80.65°N 72.68°W.

 Population

+All groups occupying the island settled on the coast, particularly those relying on maritime resources, while modern-era government-funded settlements were initially supplied by sea.

 In 2021, the population of Ellesmere Island was recorded as 144.
 There are three settlements on Ellesmere Island: Alert (permanent pop.
 0, but home to a small temporary population), Eureka (permanent pop.
 0), and Grise Fiord (pop.
 144).
 Politically, it is part of the Qikiqtaaluk Region.
+Part of the year there are also Parks Canada staff stationed at Camp Hazen and Tanquary Fiord Airport.

 Alert

 Canadian Forces Station (CFS) Alert is the northernmost continuously inhabited settlement in the world.
 With the end of the Cold War and the advent of new technologies allowing for remote interpretation of data, the overwintering population has been reduced to 62 civilians and military personnel as of 2016.

 Eureka

 Eureka (the third northernmost settlement in the world) consists of three areas: Eureka Aerodrome, which includes Fort Eureka (the quarters for military personnel maintaining the island's communications equipment); the Environment Canada Weather Station; and the Polar Environment Atmospheric Research Laboratory (PEARL), formerly the Arctic Stratospheric Ozone (AStrO) Observatory.
 Eureka has the lowest average annual temperature and least precipitation of any weather station in Canada.